StrangeBeeCorp/docs/docs/thehive/installation/software-requirements.md

 # TheHive Installation Software Requirements

-TheHive requires specific software versions depending on the installation method.
+TheHive installation requires specific software components at specific versions, depending on the installation method.

 The tables below list the supported versions for Linux installations, Docker Compose deployments, and Kubernetes environments.